PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

     my_flow()
 ```

-### Managing Database Connections
+### Managing database connections

 Managing the maximum number of concurrent database connections to avoid exhausting database resources.

-In this scenario we've setup a 'database' concurrency limit and given it a maximum concurrency limit that matches the maximum number of database connections we want to allow.
-We then use the `concurrency` context manager to control the number of database connections that are used at any one time.
+In this scenario we've setup a concurrency limit named `database` and given it a maximum concurrency limit that matches the maximum number of database connections we want to allow.
+We then use the `concurrency` context manager to control the number of database connections allowed at any one time.

 ```python
 from prefect import flow, task, concurrency